golemites/golemites-core/README.md

 # Project Golemites

 This project is work in progress.
-First public demos are scheduled for late 2019.
+First public demos are scheduled for Q1 2020.

 Contact Email dev@rebaze.com or twitter @tonit & @rebazeio.